Minerals and the economy

 Indigenous partnerships and participation

-NRCan’s Lands and Minerals sector is committed to promoting Indigenous partnerships and participation in mineral exploration and mining activities by sharing information to support informed decision-making and promoting community capacity building.
+NRCan’s lands and minerals sector is committed to promoting Indigenous partnerships and participation in mineral exploration and mining activities by sharing information to support informed decision-making and encouraging community capacity building.

 Indigenous representation in the minerals sector has increased in the last decade, especially in the mining industry.